 Visit Imjingak Park to see the artillery that was used during the Korean War.
 Walk to the Freedom Bridge and learn about the nearly 13,000 POWs who crossed it on their path to freedom in South Korea.
 See the Third Infiltration Tunnel, one of four known tunnels under the border between North Korea and South Korea.

-Re-board the coach and head to the 3rd Infiltration Tunnel, believed to have been planned as a military invasion route by North Korea.
-In the DMZ exhibition hall, which now stands as a monument to peace, you’ll see photographs and war artifacts on display.
-Afterward, head to the Dora Observatory to look through telephoto lenses and observe the village of Kijongdong as your guide describes life on the other side.
-After a stop at Dorasan Station, proceed to the Unification Village to witness life in this small farming community.
+At the DMZ Museum, take a look at the photographs and war artifacts on display.
+Then head to the Dora Observatory to look across the DMZ into North Korea and learn about life on the other side.
+After a stop at the restored Dorasan Station, the railway station that once connected North and South Korea, proceed to the Unification Village to see what life is like in this small farming community.

 Stop for lunch a local restaurant before beginning the second half of the tour, the Joint Security Area (JSA) or Panmunjom, a former ‘truce village’ that is now used for diplomatic dialogue between North and South Korea.